Dr-heams/TextParsingAndAnalyticsTool/README.md

 # Text Parsing and Analytics Tool

 The Text Parsing and Analytics Tool is a lightweight text analysis application designed to assist researchers performing content analysis on newspaper articles.
-This is useful for researchers who are analysing numerous sources of newspaper articles.
+This is useful for researchers who are analyzing numerous sources of newspaper articles.
 The application takes text files and converts them to a table for analysis.

 The application serves three main purposes: